Subject Source: Library of Congress Genre/Form Terms

 Abstract Scrapbooks of photos, postcards, and other souvenirs of vacations and cruises to the U.S., Europe, and around the world.

 Overview The Max Meyer & Co. was a mercantile business located in Goldfield, Nevada.
-The collection contains one photograph and an invoice of the company.
+The collection contains one photograph and an invoice of the company from 1907.